BharatBheesetti/BharatBheesetti/README.md

 - 👋 Hi, I’m @BharatBheesetti
-- 👀 Trying to fiddle with agents, web apps, learning ML
+- 👀 Trying to fiddle with agents, web apps and learning ML
-- 🌱 I’m currently learning Pyhon
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on anything basic

 <!---
 BharatBheesetti/BharatBheesetti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.